 Treatment for skin cancer varies according to the location, extent, aggressiveness of the cancer, and the patient’s general health.
 There are many treatment options available that include scraping and burning, freezing, lasers, radiation, routine excision, and Mohs surgery.
 Cancer cells must be completely removed or they can lead to re-growth and recurrence of the tumor.
 Premier Plastic Surgery physicians can assist you in choosing the most appropriate treatment option.

-Your risks of skin cancer can be reduced when you protect yourself from the sun, are aware of suspicious growths, and visit your dermatologist for you yearly full body mole screenings.
+Your risks of skin cancer can be reduced when you protect yourself from the sun, are aware of suspicious growths, and visit your professional for you yearly full body mole screenings.